What features to look for in network visibility software?

 1. Consolidate Visibility Through Integrated NDR and Monitoring Platforms:

 Fragmented tools create fragmented insight.
 The first step is consolidation – deploying NDR tools that capture network data, analyze behavior, and integrate directly with SIEM and EDR.
-This unified approach delivers deeper network security visibility and reduces manual effort.
+This unified approach delivers deeper network visibility and reduces manual effort.

 2. Use Metadata and Behavior to Monitor Encrypted Traffic: